-$$L = 10 Log \sum{i=1}^{n} 10^{\frac{Li}{10}} \text{ or } L = 10 Log [10^{\frac{54}{10}} + 10^{\frac{59}{10}}] = 60 \text{ dBA CNEL}$$
+$$L = 10 Log \sum{i}^{n} 10^{\frac{Li}{10}} \text{ or } L = 10 Log \left[10^{\frac{54}{10}} + 10^{\frac{59}{10}}\right] = 60 \text{ dBA CNEL}$$

 A spreadsheet calculation was used which computes equivalent noise levels for each of the time periods used in the calculation of CNEL.
 Weighting these equivalent noise levels and summing them gives the CNEL for the traffic projections.
-The modeling results for the adjacent roadways and the cumulative noise levels with the background noise from SR-78 and train noise are provided in Figure 5-C, on the following page.
+The modeling results for the adjacent roadways and the cumulative noise levels with the background noise from Las Posas Road, SR-78, and train noise are provided in Figure 5-C, on the following page.
+Additionally, three decibels of attenuation is allowed for the first row of buildings when they block 40 to 65% of the line of sight to the noise source, and five decibels of attenuation is allowed when the buildings obstruct more than 65% of the line of sight (Source: (Caltrans, 2006)).
+The line of sight to the roadways are blocked by the existing and proposed structures, therefore, a factor of 3 or 5 dBA was taken into account as shown in Figure 5-C.

-Based upon these findings, noise control recommendations are necessary at the ground floor patios and upper floor balconies along Mission Road to comply with the City Noise Standard of 65 dBA CNEL.
-To determine the required barrier heights at the patios and balconies along Mission Road, the Fresnel Barrier Reduction Calculations based on distance, source height, receiver elevation and the top of barrier were modeled.
+Based upon these findings, noise control recommendations are necessary at the balconies/decks along W. Mission Road and Las Posas Road to comply with the City Noise Standard of 65 dBA CNEL.
+To determine the required barrier heights at the balconies along W. Mission Road and Las Posas Road, the Fresnel Barrier Reduction Calculations, used to determine barrier attenuation based on distance, source height, receiver elevation and the top of barrier, were modeled.
 The Fresnel calculations are provided as an Attachment A.

-It was determined that 5-foot noise barriers located at the private patios and balconies would provide a 7.9 dBA noise reduction from the roadway and a 6.9 dBA noise reduction from the train for an overall noise reduction of 7.7 dBA.
-The resultant cumulative noise level would be reduced to 64.4 dBA CNEL.
-Based upon these findings the future noise levels at the patios and balconies were found to comply with the City's 65 dBA CNEL noise standard.
-These recommendations are shown in Figure 5-C for the ground floor patios and upper floor balconies.
-The barriers must be constructed of a non-gapping material consisting of masonry, 1/4 inch thick glass, earthen berm or any combination of these materials.
+It was determined that 3.5-foot noise barriers located at the balconies would provide a 6.1 dBA noise reduction along the northern façade and a 5.3 dBA noise reduction along the western façade.
+Based upon these findings the future noise levels at the balconies were found to comply with the City's 65 dBA CNEL noise standard.
+These recommendations are shown in Figure 5-D for the balconies/decks.
+The barriers must be constructed of a non-gapping material consisting of masonry, /4 inch thick glass, earthen berm or any combination of these materials.